-- 5.37 Torpoint is blessed with an attractive waterfront setting on the River Tamar, being surrounded on three sides by water.
+- 5.41 Torpoint is blessed with an attractive waterfront setting on the River Tamar, being surrounded on three sides by water.
 It has significant areas of green infrastructure that link into the surrounding waterfront areas, e.g. Thanckes Park and Chapeldown Road.
 The Vision for Torpoint requires greater links between the town and the waterfront.
-As such green open space providing access to the waterfront should be protected. - 5.38 There are also significant areas of interconnected green infrastructure running through the town linking to the countryside beyond.
+As such green open space providing access to the waterfront should be protected.
+All vision projects that seek to enhance public open space and green infrastructure will be supported. - 5.42 There are also significant areas of interconnected green infrastructure running through the town linking to the countryside beyond.
 These areas are important for biodiversity, informal and formal leisure and should be protected from development and seek enhancements where appropriate.
 Should protected green infrastructure be proposed to be lost, replacement green infrastructure of at least the same quality and accessibility will be required to be provided.

-5.39 The Thanckes Park Conservation Assessment (2012) should be referred to for further guidance.

-- 5.40 The policy should adhere to policy 22 of the Cornwall Local Plan with regard to the necessity to provide developer contributions for all developments within the Torpoint Neighbourhood Plan area for recreational mitigation on Plymouth Sound and Estuaries SAC and Tamar Estuaries Complex SPA; and, - 5.41 Developers are required to be engaging with SSW and Cornwall Council at the earliest stages to ensure that sewerage and waste water infrastructure is provided in line with development proposals as required by Policy 28: Infrastructure and adhering to Policy 23: Natural Environment where no development would be approved unless it could be demonstrated that there would be no adverse effects on the integrity of European sites either alone or in combination with other plans and projects.
+- 5.43 The Thanckes Park Conservation Assessment (2012) should be referred to for further guidance. - 5.44 The policy should adhere to policy G1 of the CEDPD (Green Infrastructure) and policy 22 of the Cornwall Local Plan with regard to the necessity to provide developer contributions for all developments within the Torpoint Neighbourhood Plan area for recreational mitigation on Plymouth Sound and Estuaries SAC and Tamar Estuaries Complex SPA. - 5.45 Developers should engage with SWW and Cornwall Council at the earliest stages to ensure that sewerage and waste water infrastructure can be provided in line with development proposals. as required by Policy 28: Infrastructure and adhering to Policy 23: Natural Environment where no development would be approved unless it could be demonstrated that there would be no adverse effects on the integrity of European sites either alone or in combination with other plans and projects. - 5.46 Developers shlould consider providing landscaping to manage and store water, and by promoting the use of Sustainable Drainage Systems (SuDS).
+Correctly designed and managed SuDS are environmentally beneficial, causing minimal or no long-term detriment to an area.
+They are a sequence of management features and control structures designed to efficiently and sustainably drain surface water, whilst managing water quality within local waterbodies.
+Refer to Neighbourhood